 1. Prepare prior to the children breaking up

 We all know when the holidays are going to take place so the best thing to start with is to plan in advance.
-If you know you have a large project to tackle clear this before the holidays kick in or at least make a large dent in your workload.
-Look at your diary and plan in when you can work and when clients/customers can contact you.
+If you know you have a large project to tackle, try your best clear this before the holidays kick in or at least make a large dent in this workload.
+Take a close look at your diary and plan in when you can work and when clients/customers can contact you.
 On the flip side also book in activities with your children and schedule days where work isn’t going to happen at all.

-Time-consuming jobs need to take your focus beforehand, for example, planning a large event, planning multiple blog posts, form filling in, tax returns etc. Clear the way for them to have the finishing touches applied once the kids are off, that way you will feel more relaxed knowing that the bulk of the work has been prepped.
+Time-consuming jobs need to take your focus beforehand, for example, planning a large event, planning multiple blog posts, form filling, tax returns etc. Clear the way for them to only need the finishing touches applied once the kids are off, that way you will feel more relaxed knowing that the bulk of the work has been prepped.

 2. Use online presentations